 This Canadian company lies at the heart of the “conscious beauty movement” that prioritizes ethical sourcing of their ingredients (including refusing to sell into China).

 Their ingredients are ~90% organic (the other 10% is a result of their commitment to “always choose fair trade over organic”) and they are phasing out a couple of non-natural ingredients so they will truly be 100% natural.

-In the last few years, they’ve moved dramatically toward zero-waste and now all products (including compacts, tools, and palates) are made of or housed in reusable (and beautiful!) bamboo (bamboo is self-regenerative!).
+In the last few years, they’ve moved dramatically toward zero waste beauty products (including compacts, tools, and palates) that are made of or housed in reusable (and beautiful!) bamboo (bamboo is self-regenerative!).

 These can then be easily refilled with new product that comes in a seed paper pouch.
 Just refill your palate then wet the pouch and plant it in your garden to grow herbs and wildflowers.
 Such a great concept!